 In 2021, over eleven-hundred people died of asthma in England and Wales, including nine children.
 Sadly, two-thirds of asthma-related deaths would have been preventable if patients had better treatment and management of the condition.

 Harrow Council and NHS North West London supports #AskAboutAsthma.
 The campaign will focus on children and young people but is relevant for adults too.

 Watch the #AskAboutAsthma video

-- Ensure you or your child knows how to use their inhaler and spacer properly
+- Ensure you or your child know how to use the inhaler or spacer properly

 - Go to the GP for an annual asthma review

 - Sign up to pollution alerts and adjust activity levels accordingly.
-You can sign up to Air Text here.
+You can sign up to Air Text.

 For more information on how to effectively use inhalers, please visit www.asthma.org.uk/advice/inhaler-videos/